lucapette/fakedata/README.md

 ```

 `Loop` can take a second argument, so that you can specify a range and
-`fakedata` will generate a random number of interations in that range.
+`fakedata` will generate a random number of iterations in that range.
 For
 example:

 ```html